20632 - EUROPEAN AND INTERNATIONAL ADVANCED IP LAW

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-- Individual Essay (50%) - the individual essay consists in a written essay in which students demonstrate the ability to deal with their own understanding of important/controversial topics, trends or rules related to IP law.
+- Individual Essay (1/3).
+The individual essay consists in a written dissertation in which students demonstrate the ability to deal with their own understanding of important/controversial topics, trends or rules related to copyright law.
 Detailed guidelines on the individual essay and on its evaluation are provided at the beginning of the course.
 If students fail the essay, they have to re-write it.
 All the essays must be handed by email 5 days before the written exam.

 Slides and study materials are made available through the University platform selected at the beginning of the course.